MicrosoftDocs/office-developer-client-docs.es-ES/docs/access/desktop-database-reference/importexporttext-macro-action.md

 </tr>
 <tr class="even">
 <td><p><strong>Nombre de tabla HTML</strong></p></td>
 <td><p>The name of the table or list in the HTML file that you want to import or link.
 This argument is ignored unless the <strong>Transfer Type</strong> argument is set to Import HTML or Link HTML.
-If you leave this argument blank, the first table or list in the HTML file is imported or linked. <br/><br/>El nombre de la tabla o lista del archivo HTML se determina mediante el texto especificado por &lt;la&gt; etiqueta Caption, si hay una &lt;etiqueta&gt; de título.
+If you leave this argument blank, the first table or list in the HTML file is imported or linked. <br/><br/>El nombre de la tabla o la lista del archivo HTML viene determinado por el texto especificado por la etiqueta CAPTION, si hay &lt; &gt; una etiqueta &lt; &gt; CAPTION.
 Si no hay ninguna etiqueta &lt;TÍTULO&gt;, el nombre de etiqueta está determinado por el texto especificado por la etiqueta &lt;TÍTULO&gt;.
 If more than one table or list has the same name, Access distinguishes them by adding a number to the end of each name; for example, Employees1 and Employees2.</p></td>
 </tr>
 <tr class="odd">
 <td><p><strong>Página de códigos</strong></p></td>